Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

     specified.
 The value of this property should have an associated login in the credentials json file.
-  * (optional) `azure_storage` object is to define settings for connecting to a private registry backed by Azure Storate blobs and where the private registry instances are hosted on the compute nodes themselves.
+  * (optional) `azure_storage` object is to define settings for connecting to a private registry backed by Azure Storage blobs and where the private registry instances are hosted on the compute nodes themselves.
     * (required) `storage_account_settings` is a link to the alias of the storage account specified that stores the private registry blobs.